 lorry/Dustbin and wait outside while for the first time live on national television,

+Gilbert gets to do his stuff.
 From my safe vantage point I hear banging, screeching

 and the noise of things being thrown around.